 A: Mainly Hip Hop/RnB, POP, and Alternative music.
 I've recently taken some steps into Rock and Electronic as well.

 Q: Describe the most common type of work you do for your clients.

-A: Most of my work in the past has been singing and songwriting, butt recently I’ve been doing a lot of mixing and mastering.
+A: Most of my work in the past has been singing and songwriting, but I’ve been putting a lot more of my focus on mixing and mastering songs for other artists.